Gideon-98/VSLAM-for-autonomous-driving/README.md

 ▶ Incorporate exercise 2's solution into exercise 4

-    ▶ Report can be written at this point (BARE MINIMUM)

 ▶ Develop and implement loop closure

 ▶ More advanced VSLAM methods (ORB-SLAM etc.)